The shift we're making

 What this means for you

 Ultimately, responsible investing is not about choosing values over value, but how we can integrate both to deliver long-term investment returns.
-Remember, past performance is not a guide to the future.
-Prices can fall as well as rise meaning you may not get back the full amount of capital originally invested.
-Investment returns may fluctuate and are not guaranteed.
+Remember prices can fall as well as rise meaning you may not get back the full amount of capital originally invested.

 By combining the skills of our asset managers and considering the ESG impacts of all our investments, we aim to provide better customer outcomes whilst working towards making businesses, society and the environment stronger for the future.

 We’ll provide updates on our responsible investment activity in our Annual Report, and we’ll update our website with news on an ongoing basis.

 Frequently Asked Questions